Fibre & fluid for healthy bowels

 - Choose high-fibre snacks such as a small handful (30 g) of raw or roasted nuts without added fat, hummus on wholegrain crackers or fresh fruit.
 Kiwifruit are particularly helpful for constipation.

-If you need more fibre to help your bowels move, ask your GP or practice nurse for advice on a fibre supplement.
+If you need more fibre to help your bowels move, ask your general practice team for advice on a fibre supplement.

 Sources